rapidsai/cuml/cpp/include/cuml/experimental/fil/README.md

 **chunk_size**: This value has a somewhat different meaning for CPU and GPU, but it generally indicates the number of rows which are evaluated in a single iteration of FIL's forest evaluation algorithm.
-Any power of 2 from 1 to 32 may be used for this value, and *in general* larger batches benefit from higher values on GPU.
+On GPU, any power of 2 from 1 to 32 may be used for this value, and *in general* larger batches benefit from higher values.
 Optimizing this value can make an *enormous* difference in performance and depends on both the model and hardware used to run it.
-On CPU, this value has significantly less impact and generally does not need to be explicitly set.
+On CPU, this parameter can take on any value, but powers of 2 between 1 and 512 are recommended.
+A default value of 64 is generally a safe choice, unless the batch size is less than 64, in which case a smaller value is recommended.
 This argument is a `std::optional`, and if `std::nullopt` is passed, a chunk size will be selected based on heuristics.

 ## Learning More
 While the above usage summary should be enough to get started using FIL in